 Ever since I was small there has always been a pencil in my hand.
 When I was not roaming the London parks and collecting feathers, animal skulls and the shells of hatched nestlings, I was trying to draw them in a childish way - reading myths and legends by torchlight under the bedclothes at night, and drawing unicorns, dryads and dragons by day.

 In 1993 I began to exhibit my work, and it began to sell.
 In 1996 I won Best Amateur Award in the National Wellingborough Open Art Competition, and from then on art became my career.
 I was invited to teach by Adult Education, and studied to gain a City and Guilds qualification in teaching adults.
-Since then it has been my great pleasure to help adults release their creativity.
-I currently teach in Blairgowrie, Perthshire, and run courses at my studio in Angus, Scotland.
+Since then it has been my great pleasure to help adults release their creativity in Northamptonshire, and running courses at Knuston Hall.
+I have taught in Blairgowrie, Perthshire, and run courses at my studio in Angus, Scotland.

 I have exhibited with the Wildlife Art Society at the Westminster Gallery in London and London Zoo, the North-West Wildlife Art Society and many venues around Northamptonshire.
 My work has sold in this country and around the globe.
 I have written articles for Leisure Painter and Artist & Illustrators magazine.
 In 2001 I joined with other artists who love using coloured pencils to form the United Kingdom Coloured Pencil Society, to promote the status of this lovely medium, and was Editor of the quarterly magazine for several years.